fasteerjs/fasteer/README.md

 helmet?: boolean | Parameters<typeof helmet>[0]
 ```

 Enables the `fastify-helmet` plugin. by default it is `false`.
 Setting it to a boolean either enables it with default settings or disables it.
-You can also pass an object which is settings for helmet, for more information see [helmet documentation](https://helmetjs.github.io/).
+You can also pass an object which is settings for the fastify-helmet plugin, for more information see [helmet documentation](https://helmetjs.github.io/).

 ### Error Handler